-Research Protocol
+Research protocol

 Broad search terms and inclusion criteria were employed to increase the likelihood that all relevant publications would be discovered and included in this review.
 Titles and abstracts were often vague, meaning a greater number of sources had to be retained at each round of screening due to ambiguity.
-A further challenge was the lack of uniformity in indexing, requiring a wide variety of terms to be included in the search to prevent relevant publications being excluded.
-Parker and Yeates, 14 one of the publications discovered separately, was not identified through the main screening process due to the title, abstract and key and indexed terms not including words related to 'euthanasia' or critical illness', despite the main body of the text stating that the model presented could be used for euthanasia decisions.
+A further challenge was the lack of uniformity in indexing, requiring a wide variety of terms to be included in the search to prevent relevant publications from being excluded.
+One of the publications discovered separately was not identified through the main screening process due to the title, abstract, and key and indexed terms not including words related to "euthanasia" or "critical illness," despite the main body of the text stating that the model presented could be used for euthanasia decisions.
 A more consistent approach to indexing research in this area may help facilitate the retrieval of relevant material by researchers in the future.
-Key terms have been suggested in Table 5 that could be included with all papers on the subject of companion animal EOL decision-making, in order to make them more easily discoverable in searches.
+Key terms have been suggested in Table 5 that could be included with all articles on the subject of companion animal EOL decision making to make them more easily discoverable in searches.

-When conducting a scoping review, the aim is to systematically and comprehensively map the research in an identified area, and not to conduct evidence synthesis and appraisal.22 In this case, the aim was to comprehensively map veterinary decision-making models, which meant a diverse range of publication types was included, a common feature of scoping compared to systematic reviews.22 The decision to include narrative reviews was made, as in several cases a human model had been adapted for veterinary use based on current literature, without a research study being carried out^{2, 6, 23}.
-This decision also increased the number of publications carried through to the full text screening stage, as in the vast majority of cases it was not possible to distinguish between narrative and opinion reviews based on the abstract.
+When conducting a scoping review, the aim is to systematically and comprehensively map the research in an identified area and not to conduct evidence synthesis and appraisal.
+In this case, the aim was to comprehensively map veterinary decision making models, which meant that a diverse range of publication types was included, a common feature of scoping compared to systematic reviews.
+The decision to include narrative reviews was made, as in several cases, a human model had been adapted for veterinary use based on the current literature, without a research study being carried out.
+This decision also increased the number of publications carried through to the full text screening stage, as in the vast majority of cases, it was not possible to distinguish between narrative and opinion reviews based on the abstract.

 The aim of the study was to investigate EOL decision-making models used in companion animals, including equids.
-This study did not investigate decision-making around other companion animals, such as rabbits, rodents, and exotic species, which would require a different scoping review with a distinct set of search terms to capture the many potential terms and species involved.
-In addition, there is little specific research on the human-animal bond for these species, with most focusing on companion animals generally, dogs, or cats,24 and several publications also available for horses.25 Human-animal bond may impact EOL decision-making,10 and so EOL decision-making models developed specifically for species other than dogs, cats or equids may be less comparable.
-However, despite human-horse relationships resembling those between owners and dogs or cats,24 there are several equine specific issues which may limit the applicability of models developed for other companion species.
-One example is that horses are often bought for a specific purpose and can be sold if this is not fulfilled, although they may also come to be thought of as a family member.26 Other differences are the high financial commitment of equine ownership, and the fact that horses live outside the household.26 For this reason, a variation of the companion animal model may be required for equids, that can take into account the unique aspects of horse ownership and equine culture, so that equine veterinary professionals and owners can better communicate about and consider options for EOL.
+This study did not investigate decision making around other companion animals, such as rabbits, rodents, and exotic species, which would require a different scoping review with a distinct set of search terms to capture the many potential terms and species involved.
+In addition, there is little specific research on the human-animal bond for these species, with most focusing on companion animals generally, dogs or cats, and several publications are also available for horses.
+Human-animal bond may impact EOL decision making, 10 so EOL decisionmaking models developed specifically for species other than dogs, cats or equids may be less comparable.
+However, despite human-horse relationships resembling those between owners and dogs or cats, there are several equine-specific issues that may limit the applicability of models developed for other companion species.
+One example is that horses are often bought for a specific purpose and can be sold if this is not fulfilled, although they may also come to be thought of as a family member.
+Other differences are the high financial commitment of equine ownership and the fact that horses live outside the household.
+For this reason, a variation of the companion animal model may be required for equids, which can take into account the unique aspects of horse ownership and equine culture so that equine veterinary professionals and owners can better communicate about and consider options for EOL.

-Characteristics of Evidence Sources
+Characteristics of evidence sources